dotnet/tye/docs/reference/service_discovery.md

 4. On startup, the environment variable configuration source reads all environment variables and translates them to the config key format (see table above).

-5. When the application calls `GetConnectionString("postgres")`, the method will read the `connectionstrings:postgres` key and return the value and for the case of the named binding, if the application calls `GetConnectionString("postgres:mybinding")`, the method will read the `connectionstrings:postgres:mybinding` key and return the value.
+5. When the application calls `GetConnectionString("postgres")`, the method will read the `connectionstrings:postgres` key and return the value.
+For the case of the named binding, if the application calls `GetConnectionString("postgres:mybinding")`, the method will read the `connectionstrings:postgres:mybinding` key and return the value.

 ## How it works: Deployed applications